-The use of a surrogate hydrologic target in place of a numeric aquatic biota or pollutant target is appropriate in this case because the hydrologic target serves as an indicator for conditions under which the water quality criteria for aquatic life can be attained.
+The use of surrogate hydrologic targets in place of numeric aquatic biota or pollutant targets is appropriate for these TMDLs because the hydrologic targets serve as indicators for conditions under which the water quality criteria for aquatic life can be attained.
 EPA's regulations state that TMDLs can be expressed in several ways, including in terms of toxicity, which is a characteristic of one or more pollutants, or by some "other appropriate measure."
 40 C.F.R. § 130.2(i).
 They also state that TMDLs may be established using a biomonitoring approach as an alternative to the pollutant-by-pollutant approach.
 40 C.F.R. § 130.7(c)(1).
 This flexibility in the expression of TMDLs supports reliance on a surrogate where, as in this case, there is a reasonable rationale and the TMDL is designed to ensure attainment with water quality standards.